riktaco/riktaco/README.md

 - ⚡ Fun fact: ...
 -->
 - 💬 My name is Rik, and I'm a 3rd year Electrical Engineering student at UBC.
+- 🔭 I’m currently working on FPGA projects using the DE1-SoC board.
-- 🔌 Check out my projects!
+- 🔌 Check out my past projects!